sorintlab/stolon/doc/syncrepl.md

 In the cluster spec you can set the `MinSynchronousStandbys` and `MaxSynchronousStandbys` values (they both defaults to 1).
 Having multiple synchronous standbys is a feature provided starting from [PostgreSQL 9.6](https://www.postgresql.org/docs/9.6/static/warm-standby.html#SYNCHRONOUS-REPLICATION).
 Values different than 1 for postgres versions below 9.6 will be ignored.

+For postgres versions over 9.6, you are also allowed to set `MinSynchronousStandbys` to 0.
+When set to 0, stolon will keep healthy sync standbys in the `synchronous_standby_names` list (up to `MaxSynchronousStandbys`), but will not force the primary to block if there isn't any healthy sync standby to add to the list.

+Notice that `MinSynchronousStandbys` = 0 can cause loss of committed transactions if the primary restarts while the list of synchronous standbys is empty.
+So this is only advised for clusters with just one primary and one sync standby, when you value availability over consistency.
+For availability _and_ consistency, you should set `MinSynchronousStandbys` > 0, and have at least `MinSynchronousStandbys` + 1 standbys.

 ## Enable synchronous replication.

 Assuming that your cluster name is `mycluster` and using etcd (v3 api) listening on localhost:2379: